elunna/nerfhack-changelog/README.md

 * These can also drop when cartomancers kill monsters.
 They act as one-use wands.
 These have a 0% generation chance so that other roles will not see them randomly, but they could see them in bones.

-* playing card deck and deck of fate

-* Burlinate cartomancer quest leader.

 **Changes to the cartomancer quest:**
 * Created a unique duelist monster to take the place of students in the cartomancer quest.
 * The cartomancer quest levels have received some updates and detailing.
+* Buffed cartomancer quest leader.

 Cartomancer gets adjusted different item generation odds.
     To make up for less corpse drops, they get more food.